The Canadian Charter of Rights and Freedoms: What Every Citizenship Applicant Must Know

 Defending Canada

-There is no compulsory military service in Canada.
-Conscription is not required.
-However, Discover Canada describes serving in the regular Canadian Forces (navy, army, and air force) as "a noble way to contribute to Canada and an excellent career choice."
-Canadians can also serve in part-time reserves or as cadets.
+Canada does not require compulsory military service.
+You are not forced into conscription.
+However, the Discover Canada guide describes joining the regular Canadian Forces—including the navy, army, and air force—as "a noble way to contribute to Canada and an excellent career choice."

 What to Remember for the Test

-- Magna Carta: 1215, England -- the origin of 800 years of ordered liberty
+- Magna Carta: 1215, England -- the source of 800 years of ordered liberty.

-- No compulsory military service in Canada
+- There is no compulsory military service in Canada.

 Common Mistakes on Test Day